Clerkship Expectations & Responsibilities

 Upon completion of the course, students will:

-- Have the ability to write a legible, succinct ED record documenting the important elements of the ED encounter - this must be done under the supervision of a resident or faculty team member.
+- Write a succinct note documenting important elements of the ED encounter - this must be done under the supervision of a resident or faculty team member.

-- Demonstrate a professional demeanor and a positive attitude toward patient care while in the ED.
+- Demonstrate a professional demeanor and a positive attitude toward patient care.